a picture of a tidy bunch of asparagus used to elaborate on the health benefits and uses

 Antidiabetic potential– methanolic extract of A. officinalis extract was able to reduce blood sugar levels, improve weight, and increase serum insulin levels in rat models.
 250 and 500 mg/kg per day of extract orally for 28 days.
 The bioactive molecules were thought to act through stimulating the pancreas to synthesize, secrete, and store insulin.
 Hafizur 2012

-Promoting gut bacteria potential- edible species and their root byproducts contain compounds like inulin and saponins, which support the growth of beneficial gut bacteria like lactobacilli and bifidobacteria. this promotes gut integrity and avoids opportunistic infections.
-Cuenca 2023
+Promoting gut bacteria potential- edible species and their root byproducts contain compounds like inulin and saponins, which support the growth of beneficial gut bacteria like lactobacilli and bifidobacteria.
+This promotes gut integrity and avoids opportunistic infections.

 Antihypertensive potential– enzymatic hydrolyzed stem extract showed inhibition activity of ACE enzymes in hypertensive-induced rats.
 The compound isolated with this activity was 2’-hydroxynicotianamine.
 This was confirmed through reduced formation of hippuric acid and a significant reduction in systolic blood pressure.
 Sanae 2013

 Anticancer potential– aqueous extracts inhibited cell migration and demonstrated selective pro-oxidant activity in cancer cells.
 This was observed via a reduced number of metastasizing cells, altered protein expression levels, and decreased mitochondrial membrane potential.
-(Fang, 2024).
+Arrinana 2021

 Neuroprotective potential– In a mouse model study, an aqueous extract of 200 mg/kg and 1000 mg/kg was given for one month.
 The results recorded were improved cognition (i.e., improved recall), lower levels of amyloid and tau proteins, and apoptosis markers like caspase-3.
 An increase of heat shock proteins in the hippocampus nodded to the likely mechanism of action of preventing protein aggregation and reducing the apoptosis cascade.